Interview with Karel Bata in ARTiculAction magazine.

 This is common with other videos documenting Projection Mapping installations.
 They will show the site – perhaps a building – during the day, and then show the performance at night.
 Without this there is nothing by which to judge scale and tell what’s going on – the show would lack impact.
 In short, you have to show how it’s done, and do so at the outset.

 This project took a lot of work, but I’d love to do it again, and I have several ideas for other subjects and approaches.

 A Projection Mapping installation staged at the Phoenix gallery in Brighton as part of Alex May’s Painting With Light event in December 2014.

 The piece creates an illusion of a light moving around inside the room and somehow illuminating it.
 However there is only the one projector, and the effect of this presence / absence is disjointing.
 Some see it as creepy, some as beautiful.
 (But few are left unimpressed.)

 Click here to play the video: Out of Darkness

-This installation has also been shown at London Decompressed (Burning Man), Gallery 286, and Flux.
+This installation has been shown at Painting With Light, London Decompressed (Burning Man), Gallery 286, Art in Flux, EXP Hackney.

 Note to arts curators:

 Much of Out Of Darkness can be prepped off-site.
-But because the specific geometry of the venue is important here the final assembly and filming needs to be done on site.
-Providing that rigging the projector is straightforward, this would take the best part of a day.
+But because the specific geometry of any venue it is important here that the final assembly and filming needs to be done on site.
+Providing that rigging the projector is straightforward, this usually takes half a day.